mongodb/specifications/source/server-selection/server-selection.rst

             else if loopEndTime > maxTime:
                 throw server selection error with details

-            if the message was not logged already OR topologyDescription has changed since the last time it was logged: log a "waiting for suitable server to become available" message
+            if the message was not logged already: log a "waiting for suitable server to become available" message

 .. _server selection error: